 Uber, since its inception, has been traditionally cashless, which makes the transaction frictionless for all the parties concerned.
 One commonly touted value proposition of the service is that you can use it even if you leave your wallet at home.
 But not all the countries where Uber operates from are developed to the point that cash can be ignored.
 As of today, Uber has enabled cash payments in six countries.

 In May 2015, Hyderabad in India, was the first test bed for Uber cash payments.
 Today, all 22 Indian cities in which Uber operates have the cash payment enabled.
-In July 2015, Uber Nairobi turned on cash payments, leading to a 3x increase in growth for that city.
+In July 2015, Uber Nairobi turned on cash payments, leading to a

 The Lagos cash payment test will likely make Nigeria the seventh country that supports Uber cash payments.
 Whether it will be received as enthusiastically as it has been in previous test zones remains to be seen.
 But it certainly certainly open the Uber Lagos operation up to users who aren’t comfortable with card transactions, or have issues making payments with their debit cards.